The Role of Waves and Wind In

 Fake sea glass is now even being manufactured to capitalise on this growing trend for the desire for seaglass.
 Fake seaglass is usually easy to spot; it is very perfect in shape and size, has a consistent sandblasted surface and does not contain the imperfections of naturally tumbled sea glass such as little ‘c’ shaped grooves in its surface.

 Which colours are rarest?

-The seaglass we buy from Japan are beautiful shades of rare aqua blue and most likely originate from old sake bottles and glass floats.
-The rich, opulent teal nuggets we buy from Iceland, most likely originate from bottles imported into Iceland before the second world war, right up to the '50's.
+The seaglass I buy from Japan are beautiful shades of rare aqua blue and most likely originate from old sake bottles and glass floats.
+The rich, opulent teal nuggets I buy from Iceland, most likely originate from bottles imported into Iceland before the second world war, right up to the '50's.
 Read more about the history of cobalt blue sea glass here.

 Find Your Next Favourite Piece from Talented Local Artisans